COVID-19: I have hope Nigeria will survive, be united ― Olu of Warri

 “With the intention that this food will reach the indigent and vulnerable families of Delta State.

 “Since the beginning of the COVID-19, we are aware that a lot of citizens have lost their jobs, a lot of companies are unable to function at full capacity.
-Government is operating at a very slow speed.
+The government is operating at a very slow speed.

 “A lot of things have come to a grounding halt because of the fear of human to human transmission of coronavirus and definitely looking into ensuring that we as the first private-led humanitarian initiative in Nigeria, we support the citizens to ensure that their economic status and livelihood are not totally destroyed in the middle of this pandemic that we really never prepared for,” she noted.

-Mrs Ogunsiji, who was accompanied by Prof (Mrs) Nana Tanko, Director of Programmes, Prof. Sunday Ochoche, Executive Director and Mr Alkasim Abdukadir, urged the four CSOs tasked with the distribution of the items across the state to do a good job.
+Mrs Akerele-Ogunsiji, who was accompanied by Prof (Mrs) Nana Tanko, Director of Programmes, Prof. Sunday Ochoche, Executive Director and Mr Alkasim Abdukadir, a task force member, urged the four CSOs tasked with the distribution of the items across the state to do a good job.

-“And so we want to enjoin the people to whom we are handing over these food items, we trust them, we definitely know the importance and recognise their sense of responsibility.
+“And so we want to enjoin the people to whom we are handing over these food items, we trust them, we definitely know the importance and recognize their sense of responsibility.

 “As you know, I think some of you joined us to the palace of the Olu of Warri and it is on instructions that we are handing over these food items to the palace chiefs to ensure that the food items get to the ordinary people of Warri town, Warri kingdom, across the entire domain.